iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 > This app was no good it gave me covid<br> :date: __2020-09-04 02:48:59__

 > We all need to take positive action to control the spread of the virus.
 It is our responsibility to keep us all safe.<br> :date: __2020-08-26 01:46:46__

-> With ND's depressing lack of proper response to COVID-19, I was afraid this might not exist for the area.
-Thank you.<br> :date: __2020-08-23 22:43:40__

-> I think this is a great way of keeping track of where you have been and who you could possibly come into contact with, without any effort.<br> :date: __2020-08-22 02:56:05__